 The primary analysis tests the null hypotheses that there is no difference in mortality between the study groups.
 Multiple logistic regression analysis using in-hospital mortality as an outcome was used to identify independent risk factors.
 All statistical tests of significance were two-sided and conducted at the < 0.05 level of significance.
 All statistical analyses were conducted using SAS (statistical analysis system) Version 9.3.

 In order to define an adequate sample size, existing data from prior studies were reviewed.
-Based on available literature and assuming a mortality rate of 14%, an acceptable error of alpha = 0.05 powered at 80%, the calculated sample size was around 300 patients.
+Based on available literature, assuming a mortality rate of 14%, and using an acceptable error of alpha = 0.05 powered at 80%, the calculated sample size was around 300 patients.

 RESULTS